AurelienNioche/vocabulary-learning/README.md

 - Example sentences for context
 - Detailed statistics for each word
 - Progress tracking with success rates
+- Word mastery criteria

 ### Spaced Repetition Algorithm
 The tool uses an enhanced version of the SuperMemo 2 algorithm for optimal learning:

 1. **Initial Learning**:
-   - First success: 5-minute interval
+   - First success: 2-minute interval
    - Second success: 24-hour interval
    - Subsequent intervals: Calculated using easiness factor